pripakhotness81/notes/README.md

 Second, use time management techniques to plan out your day or week.
 Block out time for specific tasks so that when you sit down to code, you know what you need to accomplish.
 Using a scheduling tool like Todoist or Trello can help keep you organized and on track.
  --
  Additionally, always keep your code organized, documented, version controlled, etc. These practices will save you time and headaches down the road.
 Make sure you understand the code you're working on and if you don't, take the time to learn it.
 If you find yourself constantly struggling with a concept, consider reaching out to a colleague or taking a course to improve your understanding.

+# 2024-01-26
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, this translates to striving for clear, concise code that's easy to understand and maintain.
+It's not just about writing fewer lines but also about designing elegant solutions that can withstand the test of time.
+Always remember, you're not just coding for the machine, but also for fellow human beings who will read, debug, and build upon your work."

+"In addition, 'Premature optimization is the root of all evil' as Donald Knuth wisely said.
+This highlights the importance of focusing on correctness and clarity first, before optimizing performance.
+Refactor and optimize only when it's necessary, based on real-world usage data and performance metrics."